botpress/botpress/docs/getting_started/components.md

 ## Channels <a class="toc" id="channels" href="#channels"></a>

-A **channel** is a kind of module that allows your bot to receive and send messages from and to a specific chat platform (Slack, Facebook Messenger, Telegram, etc.).
+A **channel** is a module that allows your bot to send and receive messages from a specific chat platform (Slack, Facebook Messenger, Telegram, etc.).

 > **Note**: Unlike most other bot platforms, channels are installed and configured individually and locally, which means you have full control over the data that is transmitted between your bot and the chat platforms.
 Botpress does not proxy the messages to a 3rd party service as Microsoft Bot Framework does.